Javakheti: Etymology

 The name Javakheti consists of the root javakh with the Georgian suffix -eti, commonly found in the names of countries and regions.
-Javakheti means the land of the Javakhs (an ethnic subgroup of Georgians), as for example, the word Ossetia is taken from Georgian Osi plus -eti.
+Javakheti means the land of the Javakhs (an ethnic subgroup of Georgians).
 The earliest mention of the name is believed to be from 785 BC, in the inscriptions of the Urartian king Argishti I, as Zabakha.

 History

 Antiquity

-The ancient tribes of Meskhi (or Moschi) and Mosiniks are the first known inhabitants of the area.
+The ancient tribe of Meskhetians is the first known inhabitants of the area.

 In the sources, the region was recorded as Zabakha in 785 BC, by King Argishti I of Urartu and, probably, meaning one of the ethnic groups of Urartu.
 According to Cyril Toumanoff, Javakheti, together with Erusheti, was part of the Iberian duchy of Tsunda from the 4th or 3rd century BC.
 Since 2nd century BC to 5th century AD this region was a part of an Armenian province - Gugark, in Greater Armenia.

 Saint Nino entered Iberia from Javakheti, one of the southern provinces of Iberia, and, following the course of the River Kura, she arrived in Mtskheta, the capital of the kingdom, once there, she eventually began to preach Christianity, which culminated by Christianization of Iberia.

 One of the earliest Armenian sources, Faustus of Byzantium (the 5th century) writes: “Maskut King Sanesan, extremely angry, was filled with hate for his tribesman, Armenian King Khosrow, and gathered all of his troops—Huns, Pokhs, Tavaspars, Khechmataks, Izhmakhs, Gats, Gluars, Gugars, Shichbs, Chilbs, Balasich, and Egersvans, as well as an uncountable number of other diverse nomadic tribes, all the numerous troops he commanded.
 He crossed his border, the great River Kura, and invaded the Armenian country.”

 In the 5th century during the rule of Vakhtang I of Iberia Javakheti was a province of Iberia and after his death his second wife the Byzantine princess settled in Tsunda (part of Javakheti).